 - Avoid tanning or self-tanners for several weeks before treatment

 - Refrain from smoking for at least two weeks prior to treatment

-- Discontinue the use of topicals that could increase skin sensitivity such as Retin-A or Retinols for one week before treatment
+- Discontinue the use of topicals that could increase skin sensitivity such as Retin-A or Retinols for at least one week before having treatment

-- Pre-treat with Valtrex if you are prone to oral herpes or cold sores
+- Pre-treat with the medication Valtrex if you have a history of oral herpes or cold sores

 Yes!
 Dr. Michele Green is a board-certified cosmetic dermatologist in NYC with the experience and expertise required to customize your laser acne scar treatment to work best for you.
 She will ensure that your specific skin concerns, acne, and acne scar treatment with lasers will be effective and efficient.
 It’s important to consult with an expert medical professional for your laser skin resurfacing treatments.
 Using a laser not designed for treating a specific skin tone could result in undesirable cosmetic results, including hyperpigmentation, hypopigmentation, and scarring.
 To ensure that your treatment is performed safely and achieve the best cosmetic results, schedule your laser treatment for acne and acne scar removal with Dr. Green in New York City.

 How does laser acne scar treatment work?

 Laser resurfacing treatment for acne scar removal primarily works by stimulating new collagen production in the skin through the induction of the natural wound healing process.
 Collagen is a protein naturally found in the skin and contributes to a smooth, firm texture.
 By creating new collagen, laser resurfacing treatment effectively improves the skin’s texture and reduces the appearance of acne scars.

 Do all laser treatments work on different skin types?